SJerrod/Factory.Solution/README.md

 Open by Downloading or Cloning
 - [Click to view Github repository](https://github.com/SJerrod/Factory.Solution.git) Or simply paste the following url into your prefered browser https://github.com/SJerrod/Factory.Solution.git
 - To Clone repository simply click the green Code button and copy the url.
-- Using a prefered terminal use the command 'git clone paste-url-here' in which ever directory you wish.
+- Using a prefered terminal use the command `git clone paste-url-here` in which ever directory you wish.
 - Open the newly cloned repo with your text editor.
-- In the terminal run command 'cd Factory'
+- In the terminal run command `cd Factory`
-- In the terminal run command 'dotnet restore'
+- In the terminal run command `dotnet restore`
-- In the terminal run command 'dotnet build'
+- In the terminal run command `dotnet build`
-- In the terminal run command 'dotnet run'
+- In the terminal run command `dotnet run`

 AppSettings
 * This project requires an AppSettings file.
 Create your `appsettings.json` file in the main `Factory` directory.